 Thomas Kitson was born in south Florida, then at the age of 14 he moved to the Blue Ridge Mountains of North Carolina.
 After high school and some college, Thomas worked in the construction business for many years.
 He joined the crew at Carolina Timberworks in May of 2012 as a timber framer.
 Thomas strives to provide good customer service while on job sites and deliver high quality work.
 During Thomas’ spare time you can find him riding his motorcycle down at the New River, or hanging out with his family and friends.
 He is married to Michelle and has three wonderful kids; Jaxon, Lana and Aiden.

-Kevin Reed, Timber Framer
+Sage Miller, Timber Framer

 Kevin Reed is a native of Western North Carolina.
 He received a degree in Fish and Wildlife Management in 2001.
 Kevin worked at Stone Mountain State Park after finishing college.
 While trying to find a full time position in the natural resources management field, he worked part time in the construction industry to make ends meet.
 North Carolina had initiated a hiring freeze for state parks and other forest and wildlife management positions, so Kevin proceeded to obtain a North Carolina General Contractors License and commit himself to the construction industry.
 Keven joined Carolina Timberworks in 2012.
 He enjoys the challenges and satisfaction derived from working with timber frame projects from the fabrication process through the final installation.
 When Kevin is not involved with CTW, he enjoys spending time outdoors with his wife, April, and two sons, Sam and Eli.

 One of our clients once asked a question about Larry: “Is he always in a good mood?”
 Yes, he really is, and his pleasant and positive attitude, day after day, no matter the obstacles, is what makes Larry remarkable.